carpentries-incubator/hpc-intro/reference.md

 title: Knowledge Base
 ---

-### Is there a quick reference or "cheat sheet" for queuing system commands?
+### Quick reference or "cheat sheets" for queuing system commands

-Sure!
-Search online, for the one that fits you best, but here's some to start:
+Search online for the one that fits you best, but here's some to start:

 * [Slurm summary](https://slurm.schedmd.com/pdfs/summary.pdf) from SchedMD
 * [Torque/PBS summary](